Aadityajoshi151/Elysian/README.md

 ### Future Enhancements
  - Browser extension for Firefox (coming soon)
- - A server side GUI to see the hierarchical structure of the bookmarks
+ - A fancy server side GUI to see the hierarchical structure of the bookmarks
  - Button to view diff between browser and server bookmarks

 Feel free to open an issue if you come across any bugs or have some feature suggestions.